The Hero: Love Story of a Spy: Production

-Budget & Trade Analysis
+Budget and trade analysis

 After the record-breaking success of Deol's and Sharma's previous collaboration Gadar: Ek Prem Katha, which had become the highest-grossing Indian film of all time at that point, their next collaboration was highly anticipated and a lot was expected from it.
-According to Taran Adarsh, there were "gargantuan" expectations for the new film".
+According to Taran Adarsh, there were "gargantuan" expectations for the new film.
 The Hero: Love Story of a Spy was much talked about for its budget and scale.
 Adarsh said the producers had spared no expense in making it a film of "epic proportions" and "grand production values", writing, "The money spent is visible in every frame, the grand look of the film just cannot be overlooked."
 The film was also talked about for including stunts that were new to Bollywood cinema.

-Industry experts and trade analysts declared The Hero: Love Story of a Spy the most expensive Indian film ever made at that point, with some estimating its budget between 500 to 600 million.
+Industry experts and trade analysts declared The Hero: Love Story of a Spy the most expensive Indian film ever made at that point, with some estimating its budget as being between ₹500 and ₹600 million.
 According to Box Office India, the film had a budget of ₹350 million, including production and marketing costs.
 Sharma refused to confirm the exact budget but agreed it was an expensive film, telling Subhash K. Jha: "The producers have gone on record about the budget.
 I cannot tell you the exact cost.
 But yes, it is an expensive film."
 The director, however, was extremely unhappy with the hype around the film's budget because he did not want to raise audience expectations.
 Rajesh Thadani said the film should have been made on a lower budget because the economics of film-making had changed and that restraining a film's budget was "the need of the hour".
 A distributor told Rediff.com "making such a costly film in the 2000s was not a viable proposition and that audiences had become extremely unpredictable".
 He added: "Devdas, with all its hype, barely managed to recover its cost.
 For The Hero to succeed, it will have to do better than Devdas."